 - Siri and Amazon Echo integration.
 “Alexa, add buy Tesla Model Y in 2021.”

 - Subtasks don’t work well.
 Among other complaints, Todoist doesn’t let you indent subtasks in its Inbox view.
 WTH.
 (Honestly, Todoist!
 Even the barest option — Google Tasks — has a more intuitive native subtasks function than you do.)
+Some folks from Todoist contacted me after this post went live and they said that they’re working on making subtasks better!
+Keeping my fingers crossed.

 - Windows app isn’t as good as the Mac app.
 This probably applies to a lot of apps.
 But the UI for Todoist’s Windows app doesn’t work quite as well as the mobile or Mac apps.